jdcc/baltimore_roofs_slim/README.md

 roofs db reset                    Remove all data from the database roofs db status                   Show the status of the database

-roofs images crop-to-blocklots    Crop aerial image tiles into individual blocklot images roofs images dump                 Dump JPEG images of blocklots to disk for further... roofs images status               Show the status of the blocklot image setup process
+roofs images crop                 Crop aerial image tiles into individual blocklot images roofs images dump                 Dump JPEG images of blocklots to disk for further... roofs images status               Show the status of the blocklot image setup process